alexaandru/nvim-lspupdate/README.md

 In no particular order:

-- integration tests;
-- make the output less messy (perhaps save raw output to a logfile, and only print OK/Failed to end users?
-TBD...);
 - make the config configurable by end users (so they can override particular entries and use alternate sources/versions/etc.);
-- add a nice way to handle "complicated installs" (yes sumenko_lua, that includes you);
-- give a way to end users to control if the packages (for a particular LSP or package kind) are "merged" into a single command or handled individually;
-- ensure it runs well on all of {Linux,MacOS,Windows}.
+- ensure it runs well on all of {Linux,MacOS,Windows};
+- integration tests.